 My sister and I where looking at the dollar tree Easter goodies and eyeing some of the cute eggs with no idea what to do with them.
-Sparkles, glitter, crystals, and even carrot eggs piled high and not a single idea on what to do with them.
+Sparkles, glitter, crystals, and even carrot eggs piled high and not a single idea bit of inspiration hit.
 Then we got home to find the March Mother Goose Time box had arrived with the Easter Celebration pack!
 Just when I needed Easter content for Simple at Home.
 Mother Goose Time saved me again… March came with an Easter craft I get to share with you.

 This craft can become a great sensory activity by making several (it is cheap) with different fillings in each one.